The Global High-Stakes Food Experiment No One is Talking About

 The good news is that food never has been more abundant and, even though prices fluctuate, it’s never been more affordable.

 That’s because we’re growing more food than ever before.
-Since 2000, we’ve boosted the harvests of the planet’s four primary crops—sugar cane, corn, wheat, and rice—by about 50 percent.
-Meat production has risen by nearly as much and the production of vegetable oils has more than doubled, according to the Food and Agricultural Organization of the United Nations.
+Puisque 2000, we’ve boosted the harvests of the planet’s four primary crops—sugar cane, blé, blé, and rice—by about 50 pour cent.
+Meat production has risen by nearly as much and the production of vegetable oils has more than doubled, selon the Food and Agricultural Organization of the United Nations.

 One essential but often overlooked ingredient is nitrogen fertilizer.
 Its application provides an important nutrient that supports the growth of crops.
-For years, farmers have enjoyed easy access to it, especially in the developed world.
+Pendant des années, farmers have enjoyed easy access to it, especially in the developed world.

 This is not a choice but a necessity, driven by a sharp spike in fertilizer prices.
 The evidence is everywhere, but here’s what I’m seeing on my farm in the UK.
-For me, the cost of nitrogen fertilizer between last spring and last October lifted by 152 percent.
-In December, as I booked supplies for my 2022 planting program, I endured another shock: The increase had risen to 277 percent.
+Pour moi, the cost of nitrogen fertilizer between last spring and last October lifted by 152 pour cent.
+En décembre, as I booked supplies for my 2022 planting program, I endured another shock: The increase had risen to 277 pour cent.

 There’s a chance that this could lead to positive results.
 With fertilizer so dear, it will drive farmers to use the product with more care than ever before.
 Some will turn to precision application techniques that support better use of an essential product.
 The price crunch could force the agricultural sector to innovate in other ways, figuring out how to do more with less.
 Perhaps the weather also will work in our favor, creating favorable conditions for crops to flourish even if they receive less fertilizer.